Student Policies and Procedures

 separate or attempt to separate a service animal from the individual using the animal’s service.

-Individuals wishing to request a modification or exception to this policy as a reasonable accommodation should contact the Affirmative Action Compliance Officer.
+Individuals wishing to request a modification or exception to this policy as a reasonable accommodation should contact the ADA Coordinator.

 Disputes or disagreements about a disability determination, appropriateness of an accommodation, service quality, or an animal restriction should first be raised with the Access Services Office.
-If the matter cannot be resolved, a written complaint can be filed with the College’s ADA Compliance Officer.
+If the matter cannot be resolved, a written complaint can be filed with the College’s ADA Coordinator.

 Assessment is the process of providing feedback in order to make improvements.
 Assessment is part of the ICC culture.
 Students are assessed by faculty to determine the level of learning that is occurring in the classroom, and students assess their faculty’s teaching and learning methods near the end of each course.
 In the classroom, assessment is classroom research to provide useful feedback for the improvement of teaching and learning.
 Assessment is feedback from the student to the instructor about the student’s learning, whereas evaluation uses methods and measures to judge student learning and understanding of the material for purposes of grading and reporting.
 Evaluation is feedback from the instructor to the student about the student’s learning.